 You think you know the patient inside-out.
 But do you know the patient outside-in?

-Published on 08 Jan 2020
+Published on 08 Nov 2018

 By Emily South (and Kate Khair – contributing author)

 Are we seeing the patient’s world as clearly as we possibly can?
 Will a more complete picture help us to build better brands?

 In business, making assumptions can be an important first step to solving problems.
 But it can also bias us in how we frame the challenges, the questions we ask, and the decisions we make.
 It’s the same for healthcare market research and pharmaceutical interactions.

 In addition, the word ‘management’ implies there is a set of strategies that everyone can work with consistently and effectively.

 When designing research methodologies, we tend to zoom in on the main characters to learn about their experiences; the person living with the illness, the physician…maybe even the carer or the nurse.

 An individual focus may not be accurate.
 Chronic diseases can be viewed in a more connected sense, “embedded in family, community and societal conditions that shape and influence” (Kendall, 2010).

 Furthermore (paraphrasing Fritz Heider), we are all unreliable witnesses of our own behaviour.
 This is complicated further with the emotional burden for people living with an illness, impacting what they are able to recall and sharing with us only what they believe we want to hear.